Frequently Asked Questions

 What colours does the composite decking come in?

-The decking boards are available in 5 colours; Light Grey, Stone Grey, Teak, Coffee and Charcoal.
+The decking boards are available in 8 colours; Ivory, Redwood, Olive Green, Light Grey, Stone Grey, Teak, Coffee and Charcoal.
 Decking images showcasing each colour can be found on individual product pages, however if you would like to get a better idea of these you can order a sample pack here.

 How much does delivery cost and how long will it take to get it?